hrishim/llvl_prog1_book/src/integer_inst.md

 - The size of each element in the array is 1 word (4 bytes)
 - Store the number

-Can you write a program to find the maximum number in the array?

-The assembly program can be written in multiple ways.
-It does not matter if your program is not identical to the solution as long as it finds the correct answer.
+The program can be written in multiple ways.
+It does not matter if your version is not identical to the solution as long as it finds the correct answer.

 **csel** is a new instruction that can be used as part of this exercise.
 This instruction checks the condition set by the previous instruction (could be a cmp instruction) and if the condition is true it copies the value of Wn to Wd.
 If the condition is false it copies the value in Wm to Wd.
 ```armasm